enockabere/Git-Search/README.md

 #### Behavior Driven Development
 * There is ***navigation bar*** to redirect the user to the home page/landing page, search by repositories page and contact us button that sends a direct message to the developer.

-* Start typing on the form a repository name that you wish to find and related repositories will start showing up as you type.
+* Type a repository name on the form and related repositories will start showing up as you type.

 * Once you are done typing the repository names, the page visitor will first see repositories popping up on cards with information about the repository and link to view it on github.